Skip to main content

 I felt drawn towards the sundial, attracted by its silence and simplicity.

 I also wanted to see its inscription, expecting one of those aphorisms such as festina lente (make haste slowly), sine umbra nihil (without shadow, nothing) or even jolly old tempus fugit.
-It turned out to be no more than the names of the two churchwardens, both described as gentlemen, Joseph Tucker and Willian Karslake, with the date of 1710.
+It turned out to be no more than the names of the two churchwardens, both described as gentlemen, Joseph Tucker and William Karslake, with the date of 1710.
 Whether they actually paid for the dial, or merely seized the opportunity to have their names and role recorded, I don’t know.
 But in an interesting way the two surnames, still well represented locally (the present churchwarden being a Tucker) along with their date somehow carry their own message of time passing, mortality and continuity.

 Such reflections were reinforced by the realisation that with July beginning, we’re now more than halfway through the present year, and time – all those minutes, hours and days – is passing, indeed flying, as the aphorism has it.
 So I found myself thinking about telling the time – telling, as in finding out and saying what time it is, but also being told, along with telling, as in a story…